We look at the sports aside football that can be developed to help Ghana

 “South Africa indeed has a number of facilities over the country in different cities and that is why they are now the best hockey team in Africa.”

-South Africa are 8 time hockey champions for the male division followed by Egypt with 2 titles and Ghana with 1.
+South Africa are 8-time hockey champions for the male division followed by Egypt with 2 titles and Ghana with 1.

 The women’s division has South Africa with 7 titles with only one going to Zimbabwe.
 It will be interesting to note that Ghana has lost to South Africa in 5 consecutive finals.
 This probably paints how very close but very far from achieving success in this sport once more.

-The concluding statement from all this is that those managing hockey in this country.
+The concluding statement from all this is that that managing hockey in this country.
 A lot of work needs to be done with this sport.
 However, it seems those at the helm of affairs in the hockey fraternity are quite content with the status quo.

-Basketball is indeed one sport that has been neglected by the authorities with regards to taking it to the next level.
+Basketball is one sport that has been neglected by the authorities with regards to taking it to the next level.
 The sport has become very popular amongst the youth since the 90’s but its popularity amongst the youth has not transformed into any reasonable growth with regards to the sport.

 Yaw Mintah who has is an ardent basketball journalist spoke to Pulse Ghana on the problems facing the sport and the way forward.